 - It’s possible to store several months’ worth of food, but storing all the fuel you might need isn’t as easy.

 - Once paid for, or built, if you’re the DIY type, there are no other expenses involved and maintenance is simple.

 - There are no dangerous fumes or safety issues to worry about.

 - A solar cooker can be used for every type of cooking, except frying.

 - Food never burns in a solar cooker.

 - During hot, summer months, the use of a solar cooker helps keep the kitchen, and the cook cool.

 - Over time and with frequent use, the use of a solar oven will save money on the electric bill.

 A solar cooker is a must-have as a back-up method for cooking food.
 It is the single most self-reliant way to cook food and heat water, and has the additional advantage of being a DIY project if there’s a handyman (or woman) in the family.

 Commercially produced solar cookers, such as the All-American Sun Oven, are perfect for the prepper who is too busy for even one more DIY project.
-The Solavore is another reliable brand that has been reviewed here.
-Depending on the brand you choose, these stoves have consistent quality construction, are designed to reach temperatures for the quickest possible cooking results, and have features for enhanced usability, such as interior thermometers, large reflecting panels (optional on the Solavore), and a weather resistant design.
+These stoves have consistent quality construction, are designed to reach temperatures for the quickest possible cooking results, and have features for enhanced usability, such as interior thermometers, large reflecting panels (optional on the Solavore), and a weather-resistant design.